 The Richard Award was conceived by Audrey Michel and Helen Crocker in consultation with many of Fool Time’s past students, teachers and staff, notably Janine McCretton and Gavin Marshall.
-The team has worked tirelessly since 2016 (30 years since Fool Time opened) to make the award happen.
+The team has worked tirelessly on a voluntary basis since 2016 (30 years since Fool Time opened) to make the award happen.

 The Richard Award is a constituted Association with a Chair, Treasurer and Company Secretary.

 Audrey was co-founder and co-Director of Fool Time from 1986 – 1993.
 She helped to shape the school and was responsible for administration, publicity and marketing, fundraising, outreach programmes and anything else that needed someone to do it!
 She was responsible for blazing the trail for circus funding – breaking down the barriers to have circus accepted as an art form and worthy of public funding, and to validate the educational importance of structured courses and workshops accessible to all.
 Audrey works as a freelance fundraising consultant with arts, health and social welfare organisations.
 She still has her 34 yr old juggling clubs and occasionally throws them in the air and catches them!